Fainting Goats: Do They Really Faint?

 Fainting goat experiencing an episode of myotonia congenita.

-Screaming and fainting goats have become internet sensations, captivating audiences with their quirky behavior.
-You may have stumbled upon countless videos of goats frozen after being startled or belting unusual sounds to holiday tunes.
+Screaming and fainting goats have become internet sensations, a while back it became viral to provoke a goat to faint.
+Therefore, you may have stumbled upon countless videos of goats frozen after being startled.
 But what’s the real story behind these viral videos?

 This blog post explains what’s truly happening behind the meme.
 Do goats really faint?
 Why do goats faint?
 Do all goats faint, or is it just a specific breed?
 Are fainting goats in pain when they faint?
 Read below to find out!